These memorable hot springs near Bend offer a relaxing and sometimes adventurous soaking experience.

 Local tip: The springs are closed on Thursdays between 8 am to 12 pm for cleaning.

-Make sure you check out the official Forest Service webpage for more information.
+Make sure you check out the official Forest Service webpage for up-to-date information.

 Breitenbush Hot Springs Oregon